 In closing, let me just say – when you’re done reading and that moment of solemn remorse overcomes you, in your reflection of all of the things you’d regret in Kaleb’s world, would not making this film be one of them?

 About the writer: Jean-Pierre Chapoteau started writing feature length scripts in 2005 then focused on shorts in 2009.
 Since then he’s had three scripts produced and two more optioned.
-He has won several awards for his shorts and has become a moderator at the site MoviePoet, who specialize in the craft of the short scripts.
+He has won several awards for his shorts and has been a moderator at the site MoviePoet.
 Jean-Pierre was a finalist in the RAW TALENT Competition for his faith based feature length script: ‘Far From Perfect.’
 And was also a semi-finalist in the SLAMDANCE teleplay competition and a finalist in the OBSWRITER teleplay contest for his adapted teleplay, Curb Your Enthusiasm: The Guardian.
 You can contact Jean-Pierre Chapoteau at: jeanpierre425 (a) gmail.com

 Budget: Not for the novice… but not unreasonable, either.
 All the settings are outdoors, and very little is needed in the way of props.
 But a script like this should be done with a budget – and with style.

 Read Pieces of Me (8 pages in pdf format)